The Lake District has long been a place to stop, pause, and reflect on nature’s beauty

 The view from Catbells

 Picking out just one Lake District view is a tricky task, in an area blessed with landscapes so striking they’ve inspired writers and poets throughout history.
-One of the loveliest vistas to be found is looking east from the top of Catbells hill across the lake of Derwentwater to the mountain of Skiddaw.
+One of the loveliest vistas to be found is looking east from the top of Catbells hill.
 The Catbells Lakeland Walk is a short, sharp, steep 451-metre climb, but well worth the effort.

 The Lake on the shores of Britain’s second largest lake, Ullswater.
 This stylish hotel and spa has been designed around the lakeside environment, with a homely feel.